Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Deployment

 The git repo is the source of truth.
-Everything about your agent — connections, skills, knowledge, automations, and config — lives in version-controlled files.
+Everything about your agent — connections, skills, knowledge, automations, pages, stores, evals, and config — lives in version-controlled files.

-See the SDK overview for the embedded pattern.
+See the SDK overview for embedding a deployed agent in an application.

 Security Boundaries